petershin/liferay-learn/docs/courses/latest/en/application-development.md

 ![Create a distributor application flow.](./application-development/images/01.png)

-This application is deployable on LXC, LXC-SM, and self-hosted environments, and Delectable Bonsai's partners can use it to apply for and obtain new business accounts.
+This application is deployable on Liferay SaaS, PaaS, and self-hosted environments, and Delectable Bonsai's partners can use it to apply for and obtain new business accounts.

 When finished, you'll have learned how to